LidiaBaciu/NASM/README.md

 # NASM

-hello.asm : Write an assembly program that outputs your name, surname, and email.
+hello : Write an assembly program that outputs your name, surname, and email.

 divisibility : Write a program in assembler, that lists all numbers between 1 and N that are divisible by 11.